 Al has just transitioned.
-If you want to be truly inspired, go here and listen to the In Memorial video.
+If you want to be truly inspired, go to the Lama Sing Library of Consciousness and listen to the In Memorial video.
 Al doesn’t just hope he’ll survive.
 He has proof in having left the Earth 10,000-plus times as Lama Sing came into his body to give the readings over 45 years – in the trance-channel manner of Edgar Cayce.

 His wife, Susan Miner, is pulling back the curtain on aspects of his teaching and life that she observed at his side these last decades.
 To do this, she will have a weekly newsletter, the first one having just come out August 5, 2018.
 She writes: